UNC Charlotte Marriott Hotel and Conference Center

 Call for Abstracts

 The Call for Abstracts is now open.
 Be a part of the discussion and share your knowledge.
-Submit an abstract here by February 14 for the opportunity to present at the conference.
+Submit an abstract here February 14 extended to February 21 for the opportunity to present at the conference.
+Keep in mind, we are no longer publishing papers for this conference.
+Abstract submissions will be used to select presenters only.
 Abstracts should be 250 words or less and can be submitted for consideration in up to two of the four tracks.
 If your submission is accepted, you will be invited to present in a breakout session with presentations on similar topics.
 Notifications will be sent by mid-March.

 Registration